GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/faq/removing-the-title-shop-the-feed.md

 ## Removing the Title "Shop the Feed"

-Go to Onsite > click the carousel or stories > Design > Carousel or Stories > Title > Text
+Go to Onsite > click the carousel or stories project you're working on > Design > Widget > Title > Text